Juhani

 As such, the ISO 9000 standards

-don't bring about much new special measures in well-functioning organizations
+don't bring about much new special measures to well-functioning organizations

 that already utilize an effective and efficient management and leadership approach

 in an innovative manner.
-However, the standards ought to be viewed for inspiring
+However, the standards ought to be viewed as a recognized reference for inspiring

-to organization-specifically superior realization solutions.
+to organization-specific superior solutions (figure 4).
 Regarding the standards

-ought to be eliminated as that is not according to ISO 9000's aim and cannot lead
+as obligatory requirements is not according to ISO 9000's aim and cannot lead

 to the challenging objectives embodied in the ISO 9000 standards.